jamesplease/react-request/docs/guides/best-practices.md

 ```

 If you've used [Redux](https://redux.js.org) for HTTP requests in the past, then you can think of the
-"request components" as fulfilling a similar role as action creators.
+"fetch components" as fulfilling a similar role as action creators.

 ### Directory Structure

-We recommend organizing your request components by their resource type.
+We recommend organizing your fetch components by their resource type.
 For instance, if your app manages
 books, authors, and publishers, you might have:

 ```